 The order takers have reasonably good product knowledge, and as a result should be able to bore you to death with meaningless facts within a fairly short period of time.
 As in the case of the order fakers, the order takers have to rely on customers who want their product so badly that they overlook their poor sales skills.

-The order fakers as well as the order takers rely heavily on sell low price in order to close their sales.
+The order fakers as well as the order takers rely heavily on sell low prices in order to close their sales.

 Order takers drive Chevys and Fords, and seem to prefer colors such as putrid green and washed out yellow!